Canada Citizen / PR Dependent Visa

 If you feel that you may not get the required points for a PR visa under the Express Entry program, you can consider the Provincial Nominee Program.
 There are two ways to use the PNP program to get your PR visa.

-- If any province requires a profile like yours, they can select your profile for nomination and send you an invitation to apply for PR visa.
+- If any province requires a profile like yours, they can select your profile for nomination and send you an invitation to apply for a PR visa.

 - If you want to settle in a specific Canadian province, you can directly apply to that province.